JawadAlhindi88/JawadAlhindi88/README.md

 Web Developer
 -------------

-Hello, My name is Jawad Alhindi, I'm an syrian Front-end Web Developer who was born in 2005.
+Hello, My name is Jawad Alhindi, I'm an Front-end Web Developer who was born in 2005.
 Just google My Username: Jawad Alhindi

 * 🌍  I'm based in Jordan
 * 🖥️  See my portfolio at [Search In google Jawad Alhindi](http://jawadlhindi.com)